For All Types of Roses

 Rose-tone is available in 4, 8 and 18 lb. bags;

-1 pound equals approx. 3 cupfuls
+1 pound equals approx. 3 cups

 Rose-tone is a premium rose food designed to supply the necessary nutrients for growing prize winning roses.
 The organics in Rose-tone breakdown gradually providing a safe, long lasting food reservoir activated throughout the growing season.
 Rose-tone"s all natural formula now contains Bio-tone®, our proprietary blend of beneficial microbes.
 Bio-tone biologically enhances our natural plant food to ensure superior plant growth.